15 Top-Rated Small Towns in Connecticut

 For an amazing scenic panorama of Long Island Sound and the tri-state area, head to the Haystack Mountain Observation Tower.
 The state park with the same name provides trails and a rugged path to the top.

-Cornwall might lack in size, but more than makes up for it with New England beauty.
+What Cornwall lacks in size, it more than makes up for with New England beauty, especially in the height of fall.
 Home to one of the few covered bridges in the state, this 1762 attraction is a must for the Instagram set.
 Visitors will also be smitten by the decorative gingerbread- house buildings, which seem to have stepped right out of a holiday setting.

 The surrounding trees make the town especially picturesque during leaf-peeping season, but to avoid the crowds, visit this small town charmer during the other three.
 Located on the Housatonic River, visitors will find plenty of outdoor activity, including river rafting, fly fishing, canoeing, and hiking in Mohawk State Forest.